-6. The Fund undertook significant member engagement, which informed the strategic direction of the investment strategy.
-In November a member survey showed that respondents were

-- generally supportive of the current approach, acknowledging climate change as a financial risk best managed by the integration of variable factors and effective stewardship. - 7.
-Regarding investment strategy members were remined that the former BCC Chief Executive had been written to about wider staff consultation on investment strategy however it appeared that this had not happened yet.
+- 6. The Fund undertook significant member engagement, which informed the strategic direction of the investment strategy.
+In November a member survey showed that respondents were generally supportive of the current approach, acknowledging climate change as a financial risk best managed by the integration of variable factors and effective stewardship. - 7.
+Regarding member surveys about the investment strategy, members were reminded that the BCC Chief Executive wrote to the Avon Pension Fund on behalf of the HR Committee last year to request involvement in designing future surveys.
+A response was received from the Avon Pension Fund about collaborating with finance officers, although there has not been a recent update.
 (Councillor Eddy left the meeting at this point) - 8.
-There was a dichotomy regarding investment in that directing investment to renewables to soon could mean that the APF would lose out on financial gains from oil investment which itself would enable future funding in renewable energy. - A presentation to elected members about investment choices would be undertaken by Councillor Steve Pearce to explain what the APF does for both the employer and members of the fund.
+There was a dichotomy regarding investment in that directing investment to renewables too soon could mean that the APF would lose out on financial gains from oil investment which itself would enable future funding in renewable energy. - 9.
+Another presentation to elected members about investment choices would be organised by Councillor Steve Pearce to explain what the APF does for both the employer and members of the fund.